 Although many may shy away from milk as part of a regular source of electrolytes, there are several varieties of milk available today that are lactose-free.
 A bowl of cereal in the morning or using milk instead of plain water for a smoothie or ways to add more milk to your diet.

 Bananas are high in potassium, which is good for heart health and blood pressure.
-Because of this, they are often the go-to food for runners since deficiencies in potassium may lead to cramping and muscle aches.
+Because of this, they are often the go-to food for runners since deficiencies in potassium may lead to muscle cramping and muscle weakness.
 After experiencing a long run or race, eating a banana is an optimal first snack before diving into a full meal.

 Fish is given superfood status due to its omega-3 fatty acids.
 It’s a staple for those following a red meat-free diet but still want a substantial source of protein.
 As far as electrolytes go, they’re an excellent source of sodium and potassium.